saviomartin/codehouse/API-usage.md

 We have built a super simple, easy to user, GraphQl API playground for you to test and make your own app with our API.
 API is available at [https://codehouse-api.herokuapp.com/](https://codehouse-api.herokuapp.com/)

-Here are some examples for you to get started ✌️
+Here is how you can use Graphql with `fetch`, feel free to use any of your types, axios, jquery etc.

 ## Example Code with `Fetch`